mmdrez4/awesome-nlp/README.md

 ## Usage
 Each project in this repository is self-contained with its own documentation and code.
 You can explore individual project directories for more details on usage and implementation.

+## Contributing
+Feel free to fork this repository and contribute by submitting pull requests.
+Any feedback, bug reports, or suggestions for improvement are highly welcome.

 ## License
 This repository is open-source, and each project may have its own license.
 Please check the license files within individual project directories for specific licensing information.